aws-samples/digital-pathology-on-aws/README.md

 ### Deploy Open Source [OMERO](https://www.openmicroscopy.org/omero/) on AWS

 [OMERO deployment](https://github.com/ome/omero-deployment-examples) is a typical three tier Web application.
 OMERO web and server are containerized and can run on [AWS ECS](https://aws.amazon.com/ecs).
 The data is stored in the [AWS EFS](https://aws.amazon.com/efs/) mounted to OMERO server and the [AWS RDS](https://aws.amazon.com/rds/) PostgreSQL database.
+[Amazon EFS Intelligent-tiering](https://aws.amazon.com/blogs/aws/new-amazon-efs-intelligent-tiering-optimizes-costs-for-workloads-with-changing-access-patterns/) can reduce the storage cost for workloads with changing access patterns.

 ### Pre-requisite